PartyGod007/PartyGod007/README.md

 - 👋 Hi, I’m @PartyGod007
 - I am a novice at coding.
-I am currently not taking any classes nor have any prior experience to writing or running in any codes.
+I am currently not taking any classes nor do I have that much experience in writing or running any codes.
 - 👀 I’m interested in automating my tasks, using AI, etc.
 - 🌱 I’m learning how to make my life more convenient using automation.